IntentArchitect/Docs/articles/module-building/stereotypes/about-stereotype-definitions/about-stereotype-definitions.md

 ---
-uid: stereotypes.about-stereotype-definitions
+uid: module-building.stereotypes.about-stereotype-definitions
 remarks: |
     Might need to link a "package" article to the phrase "are accessible" to explain how to reference packages with stereotypes.
     Also one might need to explain how to write functions for Display Text fields.
 ---
 # About Stereotype Definitions

 Stereotypes can only be created and applied in Intent Architect Designers if their `Stereotype Definitions` are accessible.
-These Definitions need to be created first and can often be found when a [Module](xref:modules.about-modules) is installed in your Application.
+These Definitions need to be created first and can often be found when a [Module](xref:application-development.extensions.about-modules) is installed in your Application.
 They offer a blueprint that Intent Architect can recognize when trying to apply them.

 ![How the base properties of Stereotype Definitions look like](images/stereotype-definition-base-properties.png)